Historical Note:

 • • • •

 Tom Riddle had committed three murders by means of the Avada Kedavra Curse at the age of 15.
 Albus tells us so directly.
-He committed these murders in the summer before his 5th year, which we know to be the case, for he stole the Peverill ring at the same time, and we saw him already wearing the ring in his interview with Slughorn, presumably during his 5th year, since he was already a Prefect.
+He committed these murders in the summer before his 5th year, which we know to be the case, for he stole the Peverill ring at the same time, and we saw him already wearing the ring in his interview with Slughorn, presumably during his 5th year, and he was already a Prefect.

 Since the interview also appears to have taken place before the school was under attack by an unidentified monster, and the death of a student, we cannot be certain of when during his 5th academic year that discussion took place.
 But there is every possibility that it took place after the Christmas break, and he had already turned 16.